 The Department of State warns U.S. citizens of the risks of travel to Nigeria and recommends that U.S. citizens avoid all travel to Adamawa, Borno, and Yobe states because of the May 14, 2013 state of emergency proclamation for those three states by the Government of the Federal Republic of Nigeria.
 The security situation in the country remains fluid and unpredictable.
-The U.S. Department of State strongly urges U.S. citizens in Nigeria to consider their own personal security and to keep personal safety in the forefront of their planning.
-This Travel Warning replaces the Travel Warning for Nigeria dated June 3, 2013.
+The U.S. Department of State strongly urges U.S. citizens in Nigeria to keep personal safety and health in the forefront of their planning.
+This Travel Warning replaces the Travel Warning for Nigeria dated January 8, 2014.

-The declaration of a state of emergency gives the government sweeping powers to search and arrest without warrants.
-On November 20, 2013, the national assembly approved the President of Nigeria’s request for a six-month extension of the state of emergency in Adamawa, Borno, and Yobe states.
-The ability of the Mission to provide assistance to U.S. citizens in those states remains severely limited.
-The Department continues to recommend against all but essential travel to the following states due to the risk of kidnappings, robberies, and other armed attacks: Adamawa, Bauchi, Bayelsa, Borno, Delta, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Plateau, Sokoto, Yobe, and Zamfara.
-The Department also warns against travel in the Gulf of Guinea because of the threat of piracy.
+The ability of the Mission to provide assistance to U.S. citizens remains severely limited.
+The Department continues to recommend against all but essential travel to the following states due to the risk of kidnappings, robberies, and other armed attacks: Adamawa, Bauchi, Borno, Gombe, Kano, and Yobe States.
+The Department also advises travelers to exercise additional caution while traveling in Abia, Akwa Ibom, Bayelsa, Delta, Edo, Imo, Jigawa, Kaduna, Katsina, Kebbi, Niger, Plateau, Rivers, Sokoto, and Zamfara States.
 Based on safety and security risk assessments, the Embassy maintains restrictions for travel by U.S. officials to those states listed above; officials must receive advance clearance by the U.S. Mission for any travel deemed as mission-essential.
-U.S. citizens should be aware that extremists could expand their operations beyond northern Nigeria to other areas of the country.
+U.S. citizens should be aware that extremist groups could expand their operations beyond northern Nigeria to other areas of the country.

 The U.S. Mission advises all U.S. citizens to be particularly vigilant around government security facilities; churches, mosques, and other places of worship; locations where large crowds may gather, such as hotels, clubs, beer parlors, restaurants, markets, shopping malls; and other areas frequented by expatriates and foreign travelers.
 Security measures in Nigeria remain heightened due to threats posed by extremist groups, and U.S. citizens may encounter police and military checkpoints, additional security, and possible road blocks throughout the country.

 Kidnappings remain a security concern throughout the country.
-Since the beginning of 2013, several high-profile kidnappings have occurred involving U.S. citizens.
-Kidnappings of foreign nationals and attacks against Nigerian police forces in Lagos State and the Niger Delta region continued to affect personal security for those traveling in these areas.
-Criminals or militants have abducted foreign nationals, including U.S. citizens, from off-shore and land-based oil facilities, residential compounds, and public roadways.
-Nine foreign nationals have died in connection with these abductions, including three killed by their captors during military-led rescue raids.
-Local authorities and international corporations operating in Nigeria assert that the number of kidnapping incidents throughout Nigeria remains under-reported.
-Attacks by pirates off the coast of Nigeria in the Gulf of Guinea have increased substantially in recent years.
-Armed gangs have boarded both commercial and private vessels to rob travelers.
-The Nigerian Navy has limited capacity to respond to criminal acts at sea.
+Since the beginning of 2013, there have been multiple reports of kidnappings involving U.S. citizens.
+Kidnappings of foreign nationals and attacks against Nigerian police forces in Lagos State and the Niger Delta region continue to affect personal security for those traveling in these areas.
+Criminals or militants have abducted foreign nationals, including U.S. citizens, from off-shore and land-based oil facilities and maritime vessels, residential compounds, and public roadways.
+Ansaru, an offshoot of Boko Haram, has specifically targeted foreigners in the north for kidnap in the past few years with lethal outcomes.